FullStackS-GmbH/terraform-workshop/Grundlagen/6_Terraform_Modules.md

 A terraform module is again just a set of terraform files but in a separate directory.
 You can keep them locally as subdirectory of `./modules/` or you can even download them from git or the Terraform Enterprise registry.

+   * Every Terraform configuration has at least one module.
+This specific module is called "Root Module".
+"Child Modules" can be called through the Root Module.
+        * The definition of a good module: A good module should raise the level of abstraction by describing a new concept in your architecture that is constructed from resource types offered by providers.

 ## A example module

 Let's put some of our terraform code in a module: